Nicogs43/KNN_coverage_constraint_query/README.md

 ## Overview 👀

 This project explores the impact of dataset transformations on bias, focusing on techniques like query rewriting and extended execution to meet coverage constraints and ensure fairness (using KNN based on [kd-tree](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KDTree.html)).
-It emphasizes transparency and compliance with ethical standards like GDPR while equipping learners with practical skills to address discrimination in data processing.
+It emphasizes transparency and compliance with ethical standards like GDPR while providing a tool to avoid discrimination in data processing.

 ## Repository Structure 📂